2020 Austin Peay Governors football team

 The 2020 Austin Peay Governors football team represented Austin Peay State University during the 2020–21 NCAA Division I FCS football season.
 The Governors were led by Scotty Walden and played their home games at Fortera Stadium.
 They were competing as a member of the Ohio Valley Conference.

-Previous season

-The Governors finished the 2019 season ranked No. 8 in the FCS standings and went 11–4, 7–1 in OVC play to finish in a tie for first place.

-Though they were co-champions with Southeast Missouri State, the Governors received the Ohio Valley Conference’s automatic bid to the FCS playoffs.
-They advanced to the Quarterfinals after beating Furman and Sacramento State before they lost 24–10 to Montana State.

 Schedule

 Due to COVID-19, the OVC made the decision to postpone conference games to Spring 2021, allowing all member schools to play 3 non-conference games in the fall.
 However, OVC games were moved to Spring 2021.